CLICK HERE TO VIEW CURRENT CPOA BYLAWS, WITH BOARD OF DIRECTORS CRITERIA NOTED IN ARTICLE 5 (page 8).

 Are you a critical thinker?
 Do you have deep interest in the issues facing the law enforcement profession?
 Do you have skills in the changing landscape of policing, including expertise in social media/communication outreach, new technology, instruction, community/diversity outreach, or advocacy?
 These are just a few of the areas the Board has identified that will be needed from a productive Board member.

-The Board has identified that one of the values of CPOA since its inception has been around inclusivity.
+has identified that one of the values of CPOA since its inception has been around inclusivity.
 Its strength and success comes from the wide range of viewpoints and experiences its members bring to the table.
 This is about the future of the profession…not of a particular rank or job assignment.
 If you want to make a difference for the profession, then you belong here!

 The personal benefits are many: